cashfit/oracle_articles/19c_RAC_install_OL9.md

 ![19c_RAC_install](<./19c_RAC_install_OL9/Screen Shot 2024-02-13 at 22.58.06.png> "Virtual Machine Setup")
 By clicking "Finish" button will complete the wizard of create a new virtual machine.
 ![19c_RAC_install](<./19c_RAC_install_OL9/Screen Shot 2024-02-13 at 22.58.40.png> "Virtual Machine Setup")
 The "ol9-19c-rac1" VM will appear on the left hand pane.
-Click on the "Settings" on the right side.
+Click on the "Settings" on the toolbar.
 ![19c_RAC_install](<./19c_RAC_install_OL9/Screen Shot 2024-02-13 at 22.58.51.png> "Virtual Machine Setup")
 Select "Network" section, and make sure "Adapter 1" is enabled, set to "NAT", then click on the "Adapter 2" tab.
 ![19c_RAC_install](<./19c_RAC_install_OL9/Screen Shot 2024-02-13 at 22.59.26.png> "Virtual Machine Setup")